rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 Requirements
 ------------

-This script works with my SFR Neufbox Evolution.
+This script works with the SFR Neufbox Evolution.

 We suppose that the box is accessible at `192.168.1.1` (you can modify the script to set a custom IP address).